MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

     @ 7200 IN HTTPS 1 . alpn=h3

-to indicate that https://simple.example supports QUIC in addition to HTTPS over TCP (an implicit default).
+to indicate that https://simple.example supports QUIC in addition to TLS over TCP (the implicit default).
 The record could also include other information (e.g. non-standard port, ECH configuration).
 For https://simple.example:8443, the record would be: